codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 The runner can be installed from any workstation or laptop with access (i.e. via `kubectl`) to the Kubernetes cluster running Codefresh builds.
 The Codefresh runner will authenticate to your Codefresh account by using the Codefresh CLI token.

-## Installation with the quick-start wizard
+## Installation with the Quick-start Wizard

 Install the Codefresh CLI
 ```